 Beyond the obvious indicators of upheaval and strife that are hitting the news headlines every.single.day (I know...it’s exhausting and deeply frustrating), there’s a greater energy at play as we move into the later days of autumn here in the northern hemisphere.

 The energy is moving from the last burst of harvest to a descent towards winter.
-What we are seeing in the leaves of the trees with their bright colors bursting before they wither and fall away -- we are also experiencing in ourselves.
+What we are seeing in the leaves of the trees with their bright colors bursting before they wither and fall away—

 It was about gathering everything from the fields and gardens, drying, preserving, pickling, canning, and filling the pantry to the brim.
 All of this was imperative to surviving winter until spring came ‘round again.